-- (3) The design and utilization of checklists shall observe human factors principles - (4) An AOC holder shall ensure that approved procedures include each item necessary for flight crew members to check for safety before starting engines, taking off, or landing, and for engine and systems abnormalities and emergencies. - (5) An AOC holder shall ensure that the checklist procedures are designed so that a flight crew member shall not need to rely upon their memory for items to be checked. - (6) An AOC holder shall make the approved procedures readily available in the cockpit of each aircraft and the flight crew shall be required to follow them when operating the aircraft.
+(3) The design and utilization of checklists shall observe human factors principles.

+(4) An operator certificate holder shall ensure that approved procedures include each item necessary for flight crew members to check for safety before starting engines, taking off, or landing, and for engine and systems abnormalities and emergencies.

-38. Performance planning manual.
+(5) An operator certificate holder shall ensure that the checklist procedures are designed so that a flight crew member shall not need to rely upon their memory for items to be checked.

+(6) An operator certificate holder shall make the approved procedures readily available in the cockpit of each aircraft and the flight crew shall be required to follow them when operating the aircraft.

+(7) The check lists provided in accordance with this regulation shall be used by flight crew prior to, during and after all phases of operation and in emergency, to ensure compliance with operations procedure contained in the aircraft operating manual and aeroplane flight manual or other documents associated with certificate of airworthiness and otherwise in operations manual, are followed and the design and utilisation of checklist, shall observe human factor principles.

+38. Minimum equipment list and Configuration Deviation List.

-- (1) An air operator certificate (AOC) holder shall provide for the use of the flight crew members, maintenance personnel, and persons assigned operational control functions during the performance of their duties, Minimum Equipment List approved by the Authority. - (2) The MEL shall be specific to the aircraft type and variant and shall contain the circumstances, limitations and procedures for release or continuance of flight of the aircraft with inoperative components, equipment or instruments. - (3) An AOC holder may provide for the use of flight crew, maintenance personnel and persons assigned operational control functions during the performance of their duties a Configuration Deviation List (CDL) specific to the aircraft type if one is provided and approved by the State of Design.
+(1) An operator certificate holder shall provide for the use of the flight crew members, maintenance personnel, and persons assigned operational control functions during the performance of their duties, minimum equipment list approved by the Authority.

+(2) The minimum equipment list shall be specific to the aircraft type and variant and shall contain the circumstances, limitations and procedures for release or continuance of flight of the aircraft with inoperative components, equipment or instruments.

+(3) An operator certificate holder may provide for the use of flight crew, maintenance personnel and persons assigned operational control functions during the performance of their duties a configuration deviation list specific to the aircraft type if one is provided and approved by the State of Design.

-- (4) An AOC holder's Operations Manual shall contain those procedures acceptable to the Authority for operations in accordance with the CDL requirements. - (5) The operator shall include in the operations manual a minimum equipment list (MEL), approved by the State of the Operator which will enable the pilot-in-command to determine whether a flight may be commenced or continued from any intermediate stop should any instrument, equipment or systems become inoperative. - (6) Where the State of the Operator is not the State of Registry, the State of the Operator shall ensure that the MEL does not affect the aeroplane's compliance with the airworthiness requirements applicable in the State of Registry.
+(4) An operator certificate holder's operations manual shall contain those procedures approved by the Authority for operations in accordance with the configuration deviation list requirements.

+(5) The operator shall include in the operations manual a minimum equipment list, approved by the state of the operator which will enable the pilot-in-command to determine whether a flight may be commenced or continued from any intermediate stop should any instrument, equipment or systems become inoperative.
+(6) Where the state of the operator is not the State of Registry, the State of the Operator shall ensure that the minimum equipment list does not affect the aeroplane's compliance with the airworthiness requirements applicable in the State of Registry.